 Awareness of energy-related issues is limited, as demonstrated by the Flexiciency project.
-Smart meters are being rolled out across Europe in various paces and make possible access to real-time or near real-time information about own consumption might change the ways in which consumers adjust their electricity demand.
+Smart meters are being rolled out across Europe in various paces, and enabling access to real-time or near real-time information about own consumption might change the ways in which consumers adjust their electricity demand.

-In Ireland, the Power off and save project tested whether and how fast residential consumers would respond to a notification sent to their phone when there was congestion in the grid, and awarded customers with a reduction in their electricity bill.
-It found that incorporation of smart homes allows peak reduction, particularly in the mornings and evenings.
-Most participants responded to a request to reduce their consumption within 5-25 minutes.
+In Ireland, the Power Off & Save project tested whether and how fast residential consumers would respond to a notification sent to their phone when there was congestion in the grid, and awarded customers with a reduction in their electricity bill.
+It found that the incorporation of smart homes leads to peak reduction, particularly in the mornings and evenings.
+Most participants responded to a request to reduce their consumption within 5 – 25 minutes.

-Flexiciency and Power off and save both found that automatic control appliances, both in homes, on EVs and in municipal buildings, increase the efficiency of the information measure.
-Automatic control maximizes customer comfort and minimizes the required effort.
+Flexiciency and Power Off & Save both found that automatic control appliances, both in homes, on EVs and in municipal buildings, increase the efficiency of the information measure.
+Automatic control maximises customer comfort and minimises the required effort.

-In most Flexiciency pilots, consumption was reduced when informed about consumption.
+In most Flexiciency pilots, consumption was reduced when consumers were informed about consumption.
 The results from the Swedish pilot are ambiguous, but this might be due to a small sample.
-The positive results might be due to the motivation of participants in the project, rather than information in itself – projects are not able to confirm whether this has been controlled for.
+The positive results might be due to the motivation of participants in the project rather than information in itself – the projects are unable to confirm whether this has been controlled for.

 Technology Readiness Level

-ENOVA is currently carrying out seven large-scale pilots.
+ENOVA is currently conducting seven large-scale pilots.
 Flexiciency has previously done the same.
 Information about consumption and apps communicating this have proven feasible and have beneficial results.

 Current focus of R&D and research gaps

-Seven Norwegian ENOVA AMS pilot projects currently test whether access to real-time information about own electricity consumption can lead to changes in the consumption pattern.
-The goal of the project, which in total has more than 20 000 participants, is mainly to test whether consumption is reduced, but also when there is peak demand.
+Seven Norwegian ENOVA AMS pilot projects are currently testing whether access to real-time information about own electricity consumption can lead to changes in the consumption pattern.
+The goal of the project, which in total has more than 20,000 participants, is mainly to test whether consumption is reduced but also when there is peak demand.